AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-dbt-fusion-analytics-engineering.md

 The combination of dbt Fusion and Apache Iceberg Iceberg tables as dbt model targets is a configuration that several data teams have adopted for lakehouse analytics engineering.

-When dbt models write to Iceberg tables through adapters that support Iceberg (dbt-spark, dbt-trino, dbt-glue, and the newer dbt-iceberg experimental adapter), the benefits of Iceberg's table format—ACID transactions, schema evolution, time travel—apply to dbt model outputs.
+When dbt models write to Iceberg tables through adapters that support Iceberg (dbt-spark, dbt-trino, dbt-glue, and the newer dbt-iceberg experimental adapter), the benefits of Iceberg's table format, ACID transactions, schema evolution, time travel, apply to dbt model outputs.

 **Incremental models with Iceberg:** Iceberg's merge-on-read and copy-on-write strategies map naturally to dbt's incremental materialization strategies.
 A dbt incremental model that appends new rows uses Iceberg's ACID append.
 A model that upserts uses Iceberg's MERGE statement support.